YossiAbutbul/RedAlert/README.md

 A clean and simple Chrome extension for getting **Red Alert** updates for the location you care about.

-## Why I built this

-I wanted a lightweight tool that makes it easier to stay aware of alerts without extra noise or complicated setup.

 ## What it does

 - Lets you choose a location manually